Module 1: Health Promotion and Disease Prevention in Rural Communities

 health outcomes.
 Health promotion and disease prevention programs can empower individuals to make

 healthier choices and reduce their risk of disease and disability.
-At the population level, they can eliminate
+At the population level, they can contribute

-health disparities, improve quality of life, and improve the availability of healthcare and related services.
+to the elimination of health disparities, improve quality of life, and improve the accessibility of healthcare

-can benefit from health promotion and disease prevention programs scaled for use in rural communities, which
+Rural residents can benefit from health promotion and disease prevention programs scaled for use in rural

 In this module: